Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - Fixed a bug that made elements get immediately theorized/analyzed/isolated.
 - The Engineering Rating Tooltip no longer tells you about your Engineer having negative traits that they do not in fact have.
 - Vanilla Venceslau de Lima will no longer spawn when scientist de Lima spawned and vice versa.
+- Diphtheria Should now show the correct values in the GUI.

 Archaeology:
 - If your Archaeologist is a Physician you will now have the option to treat the people that catch exotic diseases on Archaeologiscal Expeditions.